 Chevron places a high priority on safety, health and the environment, and values the communities where we operate.
 In addition to planning for the future of the former Texaco Research Center property, we are currently conducting environmental work to prepare the property for redevelopment.

-What has been determined is that the impacts at the property stem from petroleum, coal products and solvents that may have been generated during the research center’s operations.
-Current test results indicate that the impacts are contained beneath the ground and there should be no surface exposure to humans or wildlife.
+What has been determined is that the impacts at the property stem from compounds that may have been generated during the research center’s operations.
+Test results have indicated that the impacts are contained beneath the ground and there should be no surface exposure to humans or wildlife.
 Testing has confirmed that there are no migrations of these impacts offsite the property.

-Chevron is preparing a report for NYSDEC containing the results of the tests we have performed on the property.
-Once the NYSDEC has approved the report, we will prepare a proposed action plan for cleanup, which will also be subject to review and approval by NYSDEC.
+Chevron prepared a report for NYSDEC containing the results of the tests we have performed on the property.
+We are now preparing a proposed action plan for cleanup, which will also be subject to review and approval by NYSDEC.
 After approval is granted, a Record of Decision will be issued, which will finalize the method for cleanup.
 We will then put together detailed design and construction plans to achieve the cleanup solution and complete the work.
 During this process, all plans will be subject to regulatory agency reviews and stakeholder input will also be taken into account.
 We anticipate this phase of work to take several years.